Caltech-AMBER/obelisk/README.md

   --help                       Display this help message and exit
 ```

+We now provide some guidance on using Obelisk in your downstream project and how to choose flags.
+Currently, the recommended usage in your personal project is to isolate it with Docker, and clone Obelisk into the docker container.

 Some guidance/recommendations on choosing flags:
 * If you don't have Docker on your machine, use the `--docker-install` flag
+* `--install-sys-deps`
-* If you are not using Docker, then you should use `--install-sys-deps`
+    * If you are developing on Obelisk without Docker and without pixi, use this flag.
+If you are using either Docker or pixi, don't use it.
-* If you are using Docker, but not pixi, you should also use `--install-sys-deps`
+    * If you are using Obelisk in some downstream project without pixi, use this flag (this includes the case where you're isolating the project in Docker)
 * If you are using Docker, use `--install-sys-deps-docker` if and only if you are **not** using pixi within the container.
 * If you are using pixi, regardless of whether you are using Docker, you should **not** use the `--basic` flag (note: you may have to manually install `mesa-common-dev`)
 * If you are not using pixi or conda, you should probably use `--source-ros` along with `--install-sys-deps`